chiragdesai2005/customer-profile-service/README.md

             2) Spike arrest
             3) OAUTH2
             4) Spring security
+            5) SSL enabled APIs
+            6) Penetration testing
+            7) Password storgae and retrieval from secured vault
+            8) Data encryption if data is customer/confidential
+            9) Logging check - not to log any sensitive info.

 - Assumptions
     - H2 DB must be replaced with Mongo DB/No SQL DB